 - Electric tea kettle

-I ate an Ayurvedic postpartum diet almost exclusively for 4 weeks.
+I ate an Ayurvedic postpartum diet almost exclusively for four weeks.
 I liked everything I ate.
 It was flavorful, warming and nourishing.
-But even though it was tasty, it also felt foreign.
-Like like another culture’s comfort food.
+But even though it was tasty, it also felt foreign, like another culture’s comfort food.
 I started thinking of what would feel more “down home” for me that would still be easy to digest and warming and I always just came back to soup.
 I’m a big fan of making my own bone broths and I love sipping the broth with spices, and making soups.
 But we don’t typically utilize many of the spices that aid digestion in American cooking.
-I learned what those were (listed above) and I want to continue cooking with them as much as possible.
+I learned what those were (listed above) and utilized them, and now I want to continue cooking with them as much as possible.

 My awareness around the value of slowing down and sitting to eat has improved.
 It truly helps my digestion.
 And many of the symptoms I experienced the first time around (sensory disorder, severe dryness of the skin/lips, emotional instability) didn’t occur for me until I stopped eating the foods on the diet.
 So, that was interesting.
 I did still struggle with constipation.
 I didn’t poop for the first three days postpartum and then was slow to process: I went about three days in between poops for a while.
 But when I did go it was smooth and it wasn’t painful.
 This is a godsend after a vaginal birth.